 Yoshimura News Release

-CHINO, CA (February 27, 2012) – Yoshimura-backed teams topped the podium and pulled home solid results at round eight of the AMA/FIM Supercross Series at the Georgia Dome in Atlanta, GA, on Saturday night.
-The Honda Racing teams, Yoshimura Suzuki team and Rockstar Energy Racing Suzuki team pulled out all the stops and put their Yoshimura products to work in order to dominate the Georgia Dome.
+CHINO, CA (March 6, 2012) – Yoshimura-backed teams dominated the podium at round nine of the AMA/FIM Supercross Series at the Edward Jones Dome in St. Louis, MO, on Saturday night.
+The Honda Racing teams, Yoshimura Suzuki team and Rockstar Energy Racing Suzuki team took full advantage of their Yoshimura products in order to dominate the competition in St. Louis.

 About Yoshimura R&D of America: Yoshimura is “The Leader in Performance” and has been for more than 55 years.
 With unmatched skills, knowledge, and passion for racing, Yoshimura is on the forefront of the aftermarket exhaust industry.
 Yoshimura pipes are race bred and feature the same legendary performance, fit and quality that has been their trademark for more than five decades.
 To learn more about Yoshimura and view their wide variety of performance products, visit www.yoshimura-rd.com.